vanHeemstraSystems/ubiquiti-unifi-network/300/100/100/README.md

 Connect the WAN port of your Cloud Gateway or console to the internet and connect the power to start the device.
 The device needs a couple of minutes to power up, in the meantime open the app on your mobile.

-**Note**: If you don’t wan’t to use the app, then connect a laptop to the network, open a browser and go to http://192.168.1.1 to complete the initial setup.
+**Note**: If you don’t want to use the app, then connect a laptop to the network, open a browser and go to http://192.168.1.1 to complete the initial setup.

 | One | Two | Three | Four | Five |
 | -- | -- | -- | -- | -- |